-Traditionally Juniors can only race over 4 days and is much the same as the Endeavour class but intended for parents to bond in an amazingly intent way with their offspring.
-Like all classes in this great race life-time friendships are made solid in this event.
+Traditionally Juniors can only race over 4 days and the Vet/Junior class is much the same as the Endeavour class but intended for parents to bond in an amazingly intent way with their offspring.
+Like all classes in this great race lifetime friendships and relationships can under going great change in this event.